Seeed-Studio/CodeCraft/README.md

 cd ./gui
 npm run start
 ```
-At this time, a front-end service is running in the current terminal. localhost:8601
+At this time, a web service is running in the current terminal. localhost:8601

 Then modify window load URL.